 - are safe

-- their rights are respected
+- have their rights are respected

-- that they have good quality of life.
+- have a good quality of life.

 After the inspection

 We then publish all our inspection reports on our website.